MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 }
 ```
 ## Turn off default chatbot provisioning

 [Service admins](/power-platform/admin/use-service-admin-role-manage-tenant) who are members of any of the following Microsoft Entra roles can use a PowerShell script to change the tenant-level setting `enableChatbotOnWebsiteCreation`:

 - [Global administrator](/power-apps/maker/portals/admin/portal-admin-roles#global-administrator)
 - [Power Platform administrator](/power-platform/admin/use-service-admin-role-manage-tenant#power-platform-administrator)
 - [Dynamics 365 administrator](/power-platform/admin/use-service-admin-role-manage-tenant#dynamics-365-administrator)

-The default value of the tenant-level setting is ‘null’ which will behave as if the setting has been set to ‘true’ and create the bot during site creation.
+The default value of the tenant-level setting is ‘null’ which will behave as if the setting has been set to ‘true’ and creates the bot during site creation.
 The admin can set its value to ‘true’ or ‘false’.

 To get the current value of the tenant-level setting, use the [Get-TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/get-tenantsettings) command.
 For example:
 >